Vito Fossella: Re-elections

 In November 1998, Fossella won a full term with 68 percent of the vote.
-He was re-elected in 2000, winning 65 percent of the vote against Democrat Katina M. Johnstone even as Al Gore carried the district.
-In 2002, he was re-elected with 70 percent of the vote, defeating Democrat Arne M. Mattsson.
+He was reelected in 2000, winning 65 percent of the vote against Democrat Katina M. Johnstone even as Al Gore carried the district.
+In 2002, he was reelected with 70 percent of the vote, defeating Democrat Arne M. Mattsson.

 In 2004, Fossella faced his first close contest against former state assemblyman and judge Frank J. Barbaro.
-Barbaro actually won the Brooklyn portion of the district by seven points, the first time Fossella had not won that area; Barbaro had represented much of this area in Albany for 23 years.
-However, Barbaro performed poorly on Staten Island, and Fossella won there by 26 points—enough for him to win a fourth full term with 59% of the vote districtwide.
+Barbaro won the Brooklyn portion of the district by seven points, the first time Fossella had not won that area; Barbaro had represented much of this area in Albany for 23 years.
+However, Barbaro performed poorly on Staten Island, and Fossella won by 26 points—enough to win a fourth full term with 59% of the vote districtwide.
 Some have speculated that he was helped by George W. Bush's 13-point win on Staten Island.

 Fossella was considered a possible challenger to Mayor Michael Bloomberg in the 2005 election, but he chose not to make the race.

 In 2006, incumbent Fossella defeated Democrat Steve Harrison, a relatively unknown Brooklyn attorney, by a margin of 56.7%-43.3%.

-2008 election
+Family scandal and congressional retirement

-Before Fossella announced that he would not run in 2008, he was included in the National Republican Congressional Committee's list of Republican candidates who qualified for fundraising help because they were thought to be particularly vulnerable.
+Before Fossella announced that he would not run in 2008, he was included in the National Republican Congressional Committee's list of Republican candidates who qualified for fundraising help because they were considered particularly vulnerable.

 Steve Harrison hoped to run against Fossella again in the 2008 election, but New York City Council member Domenic Recchia also began seeking the Democratic nomination.

-For several days after his DWI arrest and his admission of an adulterous affair and fathering an out-of-wedlock child, Fossella gave indications that he might run for re-election despite these problems.
+Fossella became mired in controversy in May 2008.
+He was, first, arrested in Alexandria, Virginia.
+Details of his arrest led to the revelation that Fossella, a self-proclaimed "family values" politician, had kept a secret second family in Washington, D.C., including a three-year old child that he had fathered out-of-wedlock.
+Fossella, at first, indicated that he might run for re-election despite these problems.
 On May 20, however, he dropped out of the race.
 Fossella was succeeded by Democrat Michael McMahon.